micro-os-plus/micro-test-plus-xpack/README.md

 void
 test_case_something (mtp::test& t)
 {
-  // Currently only int and long values can be compared.
+  // Currently only int and long values can be compared for equality.
   // For everything else use casts.
   MTP_EXPECT_EQ (t, compute_one (), 1, "compute_one() == 1");